-- 2. In the Tools toolbar, select the Cutter 🗷 tool. - If you prefer to use the Select tool, choose the Select tool from the Tools toolbar or press Alt + S. - 3.
+- 2. In the Tools toolbar, select the Cutter \angle tool.

+- In the Tool Properties view, you can switch to the Lasso \bigcirc selection mode. - 3.
 In the Camera view, create a selection around the first part to break down.
 If you click on a zone, the Cutter tool will select the zone.
 It will end the selection at the first point of intersection that it meets.